Keaft/the-pathfinders-lethal-company-modpack/README.md

 #### Configurations:
 - Established the layout of the new in ship monitor setup.
-- Removed Controller scrapy from Pathfinders Standard Preset.
+- Removed Controller scrap from Pathfinders Standard Preset.
 Doom is a huge departure from vanilla even if it is a cool concept. :D
 - Finalized GeneralImprovements configurations to properly replace mods and be compatible with existing mods.

 ### 24.2.1202